rachelcarmena/rachelcarmena.github.io/_posts/2018-11-13-test-driven-programming-workflows.md

 * TDD with TCR constraint and test fails first by <a href="https://twitter.com/DaveSchinkel" target="_blank">Dave Schinkel</a>
 * <a href="https://jeffgrigg.wordpress.com/2018/11/23/test-driven-development-with-test-commit-testcodeonly-revert" target="_blank">(Test && Commit) || TestCodeOnly || Revert</a> by Jeff Grigg

-## The diagram
+## The result

+The diagrams to see the differences between them:
+* <a href="/img/cards/posts/test-driven-programming-workflows/workflows.png">Test-driven programming workflows (PNG)</a>
-You can find <a href="/img/cards/posts/test-driven-programming-workflows/workflows.png">the last version of the test-driven programming workflows here</a>.
+* <a href="https://raw.githubusercontent.com/rachelcarmena/tips/master/tdd/programming-workflows.svg">Test-driven programming workflows (SVG)</a>

-Or you can download <a href="https://raw.githubusercontent.com/rachelcarmena/tips/master/tdd/programming-workflows.svg">the diagram as a SVG file</a>.
+* <a href="/img/cards/posts/test-driven-programming-workflows/workflows-with-TCR-variants.png">Test-driven programming workflows with TCR variants (PNG)</a>
+* <a href="https://raw.githubusercontent.com/rachelcarmena/tips/master/tdd/programming-workflows-with-TCR-variants.svg">Test-driven programming workflows with TCR variants (SVG)</a>

 And I recorded this short video to explain the diagram, because it's invisible for some people with disabilities: